 “That is too much even for me!”
 God exclaimed.
 “But I will grant you two of the three.
-You can choose between a Jewish and democratic Israel in a part of the country, a democratic state in all of the country that will not be Jewish or a Jewish Israel in all of the country that will not be democratic.”
+You can choose between a Jewish and democratic Israel in a part of the country, a democratic state in all of the countries that will not be Jewish or a Jewish Israel in all of the countries that will not be democratic.”

 God has not changed his mind.

 While I am writing this, Binyamin Netanyahu is totally absorbed in enacting a new law, a law that would be a watershed in the history of Israel.
 The public looks on in a bemused way as if it were happening in Kamchatka.